-When a loved one dies, property and assets must go through administration if the property is owned in only that person’s name.
-A family without a trust, joint owners, or beneficiaries may need to distribute estate assets under the watch of the probate court in order to ensure all actions are carried out according to the terms of the will.
+When a loved one dies, property and assets must go through a probate process if the property is owned in only that person’s name.
+A family without a trust, joint owners, or beneficiaries may need to distribute estate assets under the watch of the probate court to ensure all actions are carried out according to the terms of the will.

 What is the Probate Process in Michigan?

-The probate process distributes assets after your or a loved one’s death to heirs and/or devisees of the will.
+The probate process distributes assets and property after your death to heirs and/or devisees of the will.
 Probate will be required for any assets you own in your name or made payable to your estate.

 Ensuring that your assets’ ownership aligns with your estate planning goals is vital to avoid probate.
-Imagine you own an asset in the name of your trust, an annuity, or a retirement account with a right of survivorship or joint tenants.
-These assets will bypass the Michigan probate process.
+If assets are owned in the name of your trust, an annuity, or a retirement account with a right of survivorship or joint tenants, they will bypass the Michigan probate process.

 Avoid Probate Court in Michigan with Proper Planning

 Probate court can be a lengthy, expensive, and public process.
-It is not uncommon for clients to want to keep their financial affairs and family matters private after they die.
-Malicoat Law’s experience in probate and trust administration can assist with proper estate planning and avoiding probate.
+It’s not uncommon for clients to want to keep their financial affairs and family matters private after they die.
+With Malicoat Law’s experience in probate and trust administration, you can develop a proper estate plan and avoid probate.

 Your Probate Attorney in Michigan

-Our Midland, MI law office will provide sound legal advice to guide you, or a loved one through the Michigan probate and estate administration process.
-In the event of a loved one’s death, our probate and estate administration attorneys will facilitate the transition of assets quickly and efficiently.
+Our law office will provide sound legal advice to guide you or a loved one through the Michigan probate process.
+In the event of a loved one’s death, our probate administration attorneys will facilitate the transition of assets quickly and efficiently.

-Malicoat Law is here to help you and your loved ones understand estate planning, elder law, business planning, probate, and trust administration.
-Our Midland law firm welcomes the opportunity to consult with new clients in Midland and surrounding Michigan areas to learn more about how we can help meet your legal needs.
+Malicoat Law can help you and your loved ones understand estate planning, elder law, business planning, probate, and VA planning, as well as estate and trust administration.
+Our law firm welcomes the opportunity to consult with new clients in cities such as Bay City, Auburn, Freeland, Saginaw, Mount Pleasant, Tawas City, East Tawas, Hale, or Oscoda.
+Learn more about how we can help meet your probate, estate, and trust administration needs.